101-year-old woman first German to be vaccinated against coronavirus -MDR

 German Health Minister Jens Spahn said earlier on Saturday that trucks were on their way to deliver the vaccine to nursing homes, which are first in line to receive the vaccine.

+“For us, every day counts,” Immo Kramer, a vaccination center manager in the region, told German broadcaster MDR.

-The federal government is planning to distribute more than 1.3 million vaccine doses to local health authorities by the end of this year and about 700,000 per week from January.
+The federal government is planning to distribute vaccine doses to local health authorities.

 “There may be a few hiccups at one point or another in the beginning, but that is quite normal when such a logistically complex process begins,” Spahn said.